sbgn/sbgn.github.io/pages/projects.md

 <!--
 https://pubmed.ncbi.nlm.nih.gov/29813080/
 -->
 <table>
     <tr>
         <td style="width:380px; vertical-align:top;  text-align:left;">
             <a href="http://newteditor.org/" target="_blank">Newt</a> is a tool for drawing and exploring SBGN maps, one of the most active projects that supports multiple efforts.
-Interesting features: 1) web-based - no installation needed; 2) files can be opened from a link; 3) supports SBGN 0.3 with colours and annotation; 4) automatic layout; 5) converts to and from CellDesigner and SBML; 6) used for visualising SBML in BioModels.
+Interesting features: 1) web-based - no installation needed; 2) files can be opened from a link; 3) supports SBGN 0.3 with colours and annotation; 4) automatic layout; 5) easy-to-apply colour styles; 6) converts to and from CellDesigner and SBML; 7) used for visualising SBML in BioModels.
         </td>
         <td style="text-align:left; vertical-align:top; text-align:left; padding-left:1em;">
             <strong>PubMed: </strong><a href="https://pubmed.ncbi.nlm.nih.gov/33010165/" target="_blank">33010165</a><br />